mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 #### 0:00

 **Katagiri Roshi:** We will study at this time the questions and answers toward the end of the chapter *Bendowa* [written] by Dogen.
 This is very interesting question and answer made by Dogen Zenji himself.
-When he came back from China, [at first] he lived in Kyoto, but because of circumstances he didn’t do anything, he just stayed at a small temple.
-And at that time he wrote this *Bendowa* first, before he would start to teach his disciples, before he would move to Koshoji Temple in Kyoto.
+When he came back from China, [at first] he lived in Kyoto, [and] because of circumstances he didn’t do anything, he just stayed at a small temple.
+At that time he wrote this *Bendowa* first – before he would start to teach his disciples, before he would move to Koshoji Temple in Kyoto.
 So this is [the] first work of Dogen Zenji.
 It’s a very interesting article, this one.

 I think in those days there were many questions about the zazen he emphasized.
 So he made eighteen questions and answered those questions.
 It’s a very interesting question and answer.